luque667788/simple_pi_media_player/HOWTO.md

 - **Development Folder**:
   - Custom code for the web server, frontend, and video player control resides in development/simple_pi_media_player/.
-  - A small README is present there, but modification is not recommended without familiarity with codebase.
+  - A small README is present there that attempts to give an introduction to the codebase, but modification is not recommended without familiarity with codebase.

 - **.env Configuration File**:
   - A .env file is included with variables that can be changed for custom setups.